Boston Erb's Palsy Attorneys

 - Total paralysis in one arm

 There are a number of reasons why choosing to take legal action in this situation may be beneficial.
 For example, filing a lawsuit for the doctor’s error in their care of your baby can serve to prevent similar cases from happening in the future.
-Filing a lawsuit will make hospitals and doctors take notice and take extra care to try to prevent these kinds of injuries.
+Another reason to take legal action is to recover the medical expenses that are involved in treating your baby for Erb’s Palsy.
+If you suspect medical negligence may have contributed to your child's Erb's Palsy, it is important that you talk to a Boston Erb's palsy lawyer.

 Can Erb’s Palsy Be Prevented?

-Erb’s Palsy can be prevented with careful and attentive prenatal care, and by your obstetrician’s advance planning for the birth.
+Erb’s palsy can sometimes be prevented with careful and attentive prenatal care and with your obstetrician’s advance planning for the birth.
 An obstetrician’s obligation to plan ahead for your baby’s birth is a critical part of prenatal care.
+However, there are situations that may increase the risk of Erb’s Palsy complications occurring.

-There are situations that may increase the risk of Erb’s Palsy complications occurring.
 These could include, but are not limited to:

 - Prior delivery of a child with shoulder dystocia